GilbertKMutai/BlazorBookApp/README.md

 1. Open the project in your code editor or IDE.
 1. dotnet build
 1. dotnet run --project BlazorBookApp.Server
 -For Visual Studio, set BlazorBookApp.Server as the startup project.
-You do this by right clicking `BlazorBookApp.Server` in the solution explorer, in the dropdown, click set as `Set As Startup Project`
--Then you can run the project
+You do this by right clicking `BlazorBookApp.Server` in the solution explorer, in the dropdown, click set as `Set As Startup Project`.
+Then you can run the project

 App will be available at: https://localhost:7165